 10 January 2024 We hosted a pupillage application webinar.
 For those who are unable to attend, you can watch it here.

 7 Feb 2024 gateway closes.
 Candidates are encouraged to submit their applications as early as possible within the window.

-Monday 18 – Thursday 28 March 2024 first round interviews conducted remotely.
+Monday 18 – Thursday 28 March 2024 first round interviews.
 Candidates for first round are selected on the basis of their gateway applications and in light of our criteria set out above.

 Monday 22 April – Friday 26 April 2024 second round interviews held in person in chambers.
 Chambers are fully accessible and we are happy to make any reasonable adjustments to accommodate applicants or to discuss any issues that may arise.
 We do, however, expect applicants to attend chambers for their final round interview.

 9:30am, Friday 10 May 2024 offers sent out

 Our pupillage procedure has been tailored to fit with the Pupillage Gateway timetabling and the Bar Council’s requirements.

 - Complete your Pupillage Gateway application and submit it via the Pupillage Gateway website (www.pupillagegateway.com) within the applications window.
 The submissions window for Pupillage Gateway applications opens on 3 January 2024 at 12.01am and closes on 7 February 2024 at 11:59pm.
 Try to submit your application as early as possible within the applications window.